black laptop computer

 MSI Creator 15 A11UE-491

 A stalwart PC component and systems manufacturer since before I can remember, MSI is a brand I have trusted and recommended to my industry colleagues for ages.
 At a low price of $1,849, this MSI Creator 15 is still a powerful machine.
-In fact, it shares almost all of the same specs as our Razer Blade 15 Studio Edition except for a few key differences.
-First, instead of the RTX 5000, we have an RTX 3060.
-Still an excellent card but it is 60% slower than the Razer’s RTX 5000, contains half the VRAM, and has around 1000 fewer CUDA cores (the part that is responsible for rendering).
+In fact, it fills the same role as our Razer Blade 16 except for a few key differences.
+First, instead of the RTX 5080, we have an RTX 3060.
+Still a workable card but it is several generations behind the Razer’s RTX 5080, with a fraction of its 16GB of VRAM and far fewer CUDA cores (the part that is responsible for rendering).
 However, if you don’t plan to heavily rely on the aforementioned GPU engines (Redshift, Vray-RT, Octane) this less powerful card will be totally fine for your workflow.

 We earn a commission if you make a purchase, at no additional cost to you.

 Under $2000?
 You got it.
 Just like MSI, Gigabyte has been a leader in the PC components world for decades.
-At $1,559, the Gigabyte AERO 15X contains the bare minimum you need to get your feet wet in the world of VFX.
-As this is thousands less than our other two candidates, there are some compromises to be had.
+At around $1,699 on the street, the GIGABYTE AERO X16 gets your feet wet in the world of VFX with a 12-core Ryzen AI 9 HX 370, an RTX 5070, 32GB of DDR5, and a 1TB SSD in a slim 16.75mm chassis.
+As this is less than half the price of the Razer, there are some compromises to be had.

-Overall though, for $1,559 this laptop is an absolute steal, and would 100% recommend it to anyone with a small budget looking to get started in the world of VFX.
+Overall though, at around $1,699 this laptop is an absolute steal, and would 100% recommend it to anyone with a small budget looking to get started in the world of VFX.

 In Conclusion